Help us improve your experience.

 Install interval

-Select the maximum number of seconds to allow for the installation of a re-keyed outbound security association (SA) on the device.
+Select the maximum number of seconds to install a re-keyed outbound security association (SA) on the device.

 Idle time